 Most of us have old tapes lying around the house.
 Some of these are originals from the camcorders we spent lot of money on in the 90s and noughties; others are copies of weddings or events on VHS tapes.
 We have the tapes, and some even have the cameras that recorded them, but it is difficult to view the material in a simple way.
 The tech has left this goldmine of memories behind.

 I have been a video editor for a long time starting off with the Food and Drink Show (Jilly Goolden) and Changing Rooms (Carol Smillie) and now I edit Love Island, I’m a Celebrity and Premier League football.
-I often have to work with old footage that needs cleaning up for broadcast and I have a full edit suite in my house, so while I am waiting for TV to restart I thought I would put it to work.
+I often have to work with old footage that needs cleaning up for broadcast and I have a full edit suite in my house, so I thought I would put it to work.
+It has now become quite a cottage industry.

 The first stage is to get the tapes to me.
 Very simple, just drop the tapes off in a blue box at my house in Oxshott.
 Then I will go through each tape to check the material is your footage and not lots of TV recordings mislabelled as “Christening”.
 I work out the duration of the footage and give you a price.
 Once you give me the go-ahead, the magic starts.